-January, February and early March are the best months in Oregon to select your tree.
-More specifically, select a bare root tree from a nursery.
+January, February and early March are the best months in Oregon to select a bare root tree from a nursery.
 Bare root trees cost less and have their roots exposed so you can see how healthy they are.
-And, planting the tree immediately provides the valuable element of time so they will be well rooted before the heat of summer.
+Planting these trees immediately after purchasing them in early winter provides a valuable element of time so they will be well rooted before the heat of summer.

-One of the first steps to achieve success in your orchard is to select a tree from a nursery that matches the needs of your site.
-Most fruit varieties are grafted on size controlling rootstocks, or rootstocks that are tolerant of wet soils or certain insect pests.
-Knowing the characteristics of these rootstocks is very helpful.
-(See Table 2 in OSU publication EC819, Growing Tree Fruits and Nuts.)
+Select a tree from a nursery that matches the needs of your site.
+Most fruit varieties are grafted on size-controlling rootstocks, or rootstocks that are tolerant of wet soils or certain insect pests.
+It helps to know the characteristics of these rootstocks.
+(See Table 2 in OSU Extension publication Growing Tree Fruits and Nuts (EC 819).)
 Apples have the greatest number of rootstock options.
-In most cases homeowners are encouraged to use semi-dwarf rootstocks like EM 7 or MM 111 because these trees do not need to be staked and will produce larger crops than the dwarfing rootstocks MM 9 or MM 26.
-The later two rootstocks would be preferred if a homeowner has very limited space.
+In most cases, homeowners are encouraged to use semi-dwarf rootstocks like EM 7 or MM 111 because these trees do not need to be staked and will produce larger crops than the dwarfing rootstocks MM 9 or MM 26.
+The latter two rootstocks would be preferred if a homeowner has very limited space.
 Most trees sold in nurseries as semi-dwarfs are on EM 7.

 Recently, dwarfing rootstocks for sweet cherry trees have become available in nurseries for the homeowner.
 Rootstocks named Gisela 5 (very dwarfing) and Gisela 6 (slightly dwarfing) are common.
 Many cherry trees are still sold as standards with a Mazzard rootstock.
 These standards and trees on Gisela 6 should only be planted if you have about 18—20 feet spacing to spare.
 You can keep these trees smaller through your pruning practices, but it is a lot of work.

-Size controlling rootstocks for pears, plums, prunes and peaches are available but most produce very poor quality trees that are not productive.
-In general it is advised to go with the trees being produced by nurseries.
-Pears, plums, prunes and peaches can all be maintained as medium sized trees through pruning practices.
+Size-controlling rootstocks for pears, plums, prunes and peaches are available but most produce poor-quality trees that are not productive.
+Go with the trees produced by nurseries.
+Pears, plums, prunes and peaches can all be maintained as medium-sized trees through pruning practices.

-Most homeowners do not need help choosing which fruit varieties to grow because people choose the varieties that taste best to them.
-In Oregon , our climate allows a very large number of cultivars to be grown successfully so refer to Table 3 in OSU publication EC819, Growing Tree Fruits and Nuts to review the recommendations made by Oregon State University .
-When reviewing the cultivars you will notice comments concerning the areas they are best recommended for, disease resistance, and cross pollinators.
+Oregon's climate allows a large number of cultivars to be grown successfully.
+Refer to Table 3 in Growing Tree Fruits and Nuts to review OSU's recommendations.
+Comments in the publication identify areas where various cultivars are best suited, a well as information about their disease resistance and cross pollinators.
 These are critical points if you want to reduce the number of fungicidal sprays on your trees.
-And, some cultivars need partners for pollination, so be advised when selecting your trees.
+Some cultivars need partners for pollination.

-In the past few years many new sweet cherry varieties have been released from programs in British Columbia and Washington.
-These new varieties are worth looking at since many of them are self fruitful.
-If you have only enough room for one cherry tree in your yard you should choose one of the following varieties:
+In the past few years, many sweet cherry varieties have been released from programs in British Columbia and Washington.
+Many of these varieties are self-fruitful.
+If you have only enough room for one cherry tree in your yard, you should choose one of the following varieties:

 Each of these varieties has a unique taste and some resistance to cracking from rain more than other varieties (Attika, Benton, Lapins, Sweetheart).
-If you have room to plant more than one variety this will extend the fresh fruit season by as much as 3-4 weeks.
+If you have room to plant more than one variety, this will extend the fresh fruit season by as much as three to four weeks.